-At fifteen, standing at Glacier Point, something in me shifted.
+At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 But it wasn’t until we drove down into the valley and came out at Tunnel View that the experience truly took hold.